-Merriman Curhan Ford & Co. and Dawson James Securities, Inc. are acting as the representatives of the underwriters.
+Merriman Curhan Ford & Co. is acting as the representative of the underwriters.
 We and the underwriters named below have entered into an underwriting agreement with respect to the common stock being offered by this prospectus.
 In connection with this offering and subject to certain conditions, each of the underwriters named below has severally agreed to purchase, and we have agreed to sell, the number of shares of common stock set forth opposite the name of each underwriter.

 Underwriter Number of Shares

 Merriman Curhan Ford & Co.
-18,030,303

-Dawson James Securities, Inc. 3,181,818

-Total 21,212,121
+Total